-This indicator does not apply to announcements that have not yet been operationalized within the country, such as mitigation targets communicated in Nationally Determined Contributions (NDCs) or Low Emission Development Strategies (LEDS), or other similarly broad national goal-setting policies.
+&lt;sup>2 This indicator does not apply to announcements that have not yet been operationalized within the country, such as mitigation targets communicated in Nationally Determined Contributions (NDCs) or Low Emission Development Strategies (LEDS), or other similarly broad national goal-setting policies.
 However, the implementing policies developed to accomplish objectives within NDCs or LEDS would need to be considered (if relevant to the project in question).

-Maximun n achievable points 24 1.3.1.16 In the case of project types where the baseline scenario is the continuation of the current situation (i.e., not undertaking any investment), the program requires the reassessment of additionality at the renewal of the crediting period.
-3 2 1.3.1.15 The program provides guidance on the renewal of the crediting period, which must include a re-assessment of the baseline scenario.
-1 up to 80 years for afforestation/reforestation projects and up to 20 years for all other project types OR more than 80 years for afforestation/reforestation projects and more than 20 years for all other project types.
-0
+Maximun achievable points 24 1.3.1.16 In the case of project types where the baseline scenario is the continuation of the current situation (i.e., not undertaking any investment), the program requires the reassessment of additionality at the renewal of the crediting period.
+2 1.3.1.15 The program provides guidance on the renewal of the crediting period, which must include a re-assessment of the baseline scenario.
+1 d. more than 80 years for afforestation/reforestation projects and more than 20 years for all other project types.
+0 up to 80 years for afforestation/reforestation projects and up to 20 years for all other project types OR 1 b. up to 60 years for afforestation/reforestation projects and up to 15 years for all other project types OR 2